gofynd/fdk-client-swift/documentation/application/SHARE.md

-Generates a QR code for a specific product collection using its slug.
+Use this API to create a QR code of a collection of products for sharing it with users who want to view/purchase the collection.

 *Returned Response:*